Moving to supported accommodation and long term care

 A number of supported accommodation and care home providers are identified and commissioned to provide specialist care for people with symptoms of HD.
 There are clear arrangements for multi-disciplinary care and care provided in line with National Nursing Home Contract .

-Nursing homes must liaise regularly with their named HD Specialist where there are changes or new concerns about the person with HD.
+Nursing homes to liaise regularly with their named HD Specialist where there are changes or new concerns about the person with HD.

 Checklist to be provided to enable clients to choose the best provider for their needs.